IanKnop/SmartHomeUI/README.md

 ## Configuration

 The configuration of the UI takes place in JSON files.
-The starting point for every installation is the _config.json_ file in the root folder.
-You will find a "config.example.json" file to begin with (rename required).
+The starting point for every installation is the *config.json* file in the root folder.
+You will find a *config.example.json* file to begin with (rename required).

-The config file defines the views that are stored in the _/views_ folder.
+The config file defines the views that are stored in the */views* folder.
 The view configuration can be also divided into several files for better maintenance.
-The sub-configs, which can be referenced by the '__external' tag are stored in the _/config_ folder.
+The sub-configs, which can be referenced by the '__external' tag are stored in the */config* folder.

 ### Main Configuration (config.json)